cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

       to enable auto discovery.
 Overwrites the default database if provided.
     - `metrics`: section containing a list of all exported columns, defined as follows:
       - `<ColumnName>`: the name of the column returned by the query
+          - `name`: override the `ColumnName` of the column in the metric, if defined
           - `usage`: one of the values described below
           - `description`: the metric's description
           - `metrics_mapping`: the optional column mapping when `usage` is set to `MAPPEDMETRIC`